For Institutional Partners

 Stronger Compliance Posture

 A signed Letter of Understanding with Serv Inc. goes directly into your community resource compliance file.
-It documents an established working relationship with a non-industry independent advocacy organization, satisfying one of the most commonly underdeveloped requirements in a HUD performance review.
+It documents an established working relationship with a non-industry, independent investigation and dispute-resolution organization, satisfying one of the most commonly underdeveloped requirements in a HUD performance review.

 Benefit 02